paul121/farmOS.org/src/content/community/monthly-call.md

 The farmOS community hosts a monthly call via [Jitsi].
 Anyone is welcome to join.
 Ask questions, brainstorm ideas, or just talk farming.

+A forum topic will often be created to build an agenda in advance of each monthly call.
+An archive of call agendas and notes can be found [here](https://farmos.discourse.group/tag/community-call).

 Refer to the schedule below, and use the "Join Call" link to join the call.

 **NOTE:** In case you have problems joining a call, check the Riot.im [chat room].